Crabtree Creek (Neuse River tributary): Flooding

-The United States Geological Survey has a monitoring station on Crabtree Creek at highway 70 in Raleigh.
-The station's data goes enables better modeling and predictions of flooding.
+The United States Geological Survey has a monitoring station on Crabtree Creek at Highway 70 in Raleigh.
+The station's data provides for better modeling and flood forecasting.

 Dams

 Numerous flood control dams have been built on Crabtree Creek.

 In 1970, an earth dam was built in the Cary/Morrisville area.
 The U.S. Department of Agriculture Natural Resources Conservation Services (USDA NRCS) designed dam is 1,320 feet long and 45 feet tall.
 Originally called Crabtree Creek W/S Structure #3, the dam is now called the Fred G. Bond Dam because of its association with Bond Lake and the Fred G. Bond Metro Park in Cary.
 The dam was repaired during the winter between January 2016 and January 2020.

 In the Cary/Morrisville area, the creek was dammed in 1988 to create Lake Crabtree, a 520 acre flood control lake.
 Lake Crabtree Dam or Crabtree W/S Structure #23 is an earth structure 1,200 feet long and 45 feet tall, designed by USDA NRCS.
 Lake Crabtree County Park, Raleigh's Crabtree Boulevard and Raleigh's Crabtree Park are all either named after the creek or the adjoining lake.
-The Crabtree Creek Trail, a branch of the Capital Area Greenway, follows the course of the creek from a location just west of Crabtree Valley Mall to the confluence with the Neuse River at Anderson Point Park.
+The Crabtree Creek Trail, a branch of the Capital Area Greenway, follows the course of the creek from a location just west of Crabtree Mall to the confluence with the Neuse River at Anderson Point Park.

 Crabtree Creek Greenway

 The Crabtree Creek greenway is a 14.6 mi paved trail that follows Crabtree Creek northwest from the Neuse River Trail beginning at Anderson Point Park to Lindsay Dr. The final 4.1 mi "east extension" section was completed in 2015 connecting the existing trail at Milburnie Road to the Neuse River Trail at Anderson Point Park.
 The city is planning a "west extension" (which will extend the 14.6 miles) to Umstead State Park.
 That project's planning will take approximately 12 months to complete with construction beginning on 2021-10.
-The completed Crabtree Creek Trail will extend across the city, connecting numerous important areas and facilities: Umstead State Park, Crabtree Valley Mall, North Raleigh, Shelley Lake, Sertoma Park, Lassiter Mill, Kiwanis Park, and Anderson Point Park.
+The completed Crabtree Creek Trail will extend across the city, connecting numerous important areas and facilities: Umstead State Park, Crabtree Mall, North Raleigh, Shelley Lake, Sertoma Park, Lassiter Mill, Kiwanis Park, and Anderson Point Park.
+As of 2023 the section between Duraleigh Road and Umstead State Park is open.